MUSSELS IN TRIESTE and Mussel recipes

 I had some saganaki recently at a friend’s place.
 She did the usual thing of cutting it into large cubes, dipping it in a little flour and pan frying it in hot oil until golden, but she then added a drizzle of Ouzo over the hot cheese, and lit it – (Flambé).
 Finally she added a squeeze of lemon juice.
 We ate this with some tomatoes that had been slowly baked on a low temperature.

 It was the Ouzo that interested me.
 I particularly like the taste of aniseed and us a lot of fennel in my cooking.
 I also use wine quite often in my cooking and sometimes if I wish to accentuate the taste of the fennel I use Ricard or Pernod – both are anise flavoured liqueurs.
-I have also used Ouzo at times (based on a Greek way of cooking them) and recently I cooked some mussels with Sambuca; they make a great antipasto.
+I have also used Ouzo at times (based on a Greek way of cooking them) and recently I cooked some mussels with Sambuca, the Italian version of anise flavoured liquor.

 The following recipe is in my second book, Small Fishy Bites.
 The food stylist and photographer are in the photo above.